GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 ## Animate changes over time

+Note: This feature doesn't currently support animating a specific selection of Land Cover classes.

 1. Ensure that **Animate** is selected in the bottom panel
 1. Select the year that you wish to start the animation from.
 1. Click the play icon.